What We Lose When We Focus On Whiteness in Interracial Relationships

 Advertisement

-So when problematic things are said, it can be difficult to know whether we should give more grace, because isn’t this person dealing with the same internalized racism due to white supremacy and colonization that we are?
+So when problematic things are said, it can be difficult to know whether we should give more grace, because isn’t this person dealing with the same internalised racism due to white supremacy and colonisation that we are?
 With white people, it feels more cut and dry.
-The intimacy of interracial relationships between people of color can lead to more complex and fulfilling discussions, but also more conflict over how to deal with it.
+The intimacy of interracial relationships between people of colour can lead to more complex and fulfilling discussions, but also more conflict over how to deal with it.

 In her relationship, Layla sometimes feels this tension and doesn’t always know how to handle it.
 Her partner’s parents intentionally distanced themselves from their Indigenous community and passed as white, and her partner grew up in an anti-Black household.
 “As a teenager, when he tried to date a Black girl, his dad beat the shit out of him,” Layla says, adding that their relationship taught her how pervasive anti-Blackness can be in many Indigenous communities, something she was previously unaware of due to lack of public discussion around it.
 Although her partner has reclaimed himself in many ways, he’s still unlearning things from his upbringing.